dtlam2601/Data-engineering-zoomcamp/week_5_batch_processing/README.md

 * Merge sort join
 * Joining one large and one small table
   - On the same key
-  - Executors has a copy from small table "?"
 * Broadcasting
+  - Broadcast small table to all the executors

 ### 5.5 (Optional) Resilient Distributed Datasets